Henry Tyrell-Smith

 Henry George Tyrell-Smith (1907–1982) was an Irish motorcycle road racer.
 He was born in Co Dublin and studied at Trinity College, Dublin for a B.A.
 And B.A.I.degree.
 He raced at the Isle of Man TT from 1927 to 1939, and between 1929 and 1936 competed in the German Grand Prix.
 He also raced in The Swedish Grand Prix in Saxtorp 1933–36.

 Background

-Henry's first motorcycle was an ex War Department Douglas.
-From 1924 to 1929 he studied for engineering degree at Trinity College Dublin.
-From 1936 to 1939 he worked for the Experimental Department at Excelsior motorcycles.
-From 1939 to 1942 he was with the Bristol Aeroplane Co working on single-cylinder test stands.
-In 1942 he received a direct officer commission for REME.
+Tyrell-Smith's first motorcycle was an ex War Department Douglas.
+From 1924 to 1929, he studied for engineering degree at Trinity College Dublin.
+From 1936 to 1939, he worked for the Experimental Department at Excelsior motorcycles.
+From 1939 to 1942, he was with the Bristol Aeroplane Co working on single-cylinder test stands.
+In 1942, he received a direct officer commission for REME.
 He was with the Workshop Office for Guards Armoured Division during D-Day landings and Normandy.
-In 1945 he was promoted to major as a workshop control officer in an engine repair shop at Volkswagen in Wolfsburg.
-After the war he worked in the Experimental Department for Triumph Motorcycles.
+In 1945, he was promoted to major as a workshop control officer in an engine repair shop at Volkswagen in Wolfsburg.
+After the war, he worked in the Experimental Department for Triumph Motorcycles.